ciortanmadalina/europython2024/README.md

 # Summary
-This repository is created for a talk at [Europython 2024](https://ep2024.europython.eu/session/one-analysis-a-day-keeps-anomalies-away) to showcase different approaches to implement unsupervised anomaly detection on multivariate timeseries data.
-The repository provides an overview of various approaches and techniques.
+This repository supports the [Europython 2024](https://ep2024.europython.eu/session/one-analysis-a-day-keeps-anomalies-away) talk "One analysis a day keeps anomalies away!" focused on the unsupervised analysis of time series data.

+The goal is to provide an extensive overview of various approaches and techniques, along with a hands-on starting point for practitioners to quickly benchmark these methods on their datasets.

 ## Introduction